Customer Support

 • HEVC Video Extension:

-Copying and converting HEIC images
+Copying HEIC images from iPhone to PC

 Using TouchCopy on your PC or Mac, you can copy any HEIC images (as well as other formats like JPG, PNG, GIF etc.) from your iPhone/iPod/iPad to your computer.

-Copy HEIC photos from device to computer
+Copying HEIC photos from iPhone to PC

 If your iOS device can take HEIC formatted photos, it is possible to change the format in which photos are taken using your camera to ensure photos from your iOS or iPadOS device have the best compatibility with Windows 10 and 11.